AVAILABLE ECO TOURS

 2020 Available Dates

-The three week opportunity includes a full week of field work alongside visiting herpetologists.
+These opportunities include 1-2 full weeks of field work alongside visiting herpetologists with the North American Freshwater Turtle Group.
 Receive training through hands-on field-methods with professional scientists.

 These are volunteer positions, Field Assistants pay for their own international airfare and for travel costs from the airport to the BFREE Field Station.
-A small daily project fee covers lodging, meals, administration, trainings, and 4×4 transport from the Southern Highway to the BFREE Field Station.
+A small daily project fee covers lodging, meals, administration, trainings, and 4×4 transport from the Southern Highway to the BFREE Field Station along our 6-mile private, entrance road.
 Many past students have received funding and/or credit from their host institution to participate.
 Payment is due 30 days in advance of arrival.

 Deadline to apply for summer 2020 is April 6, 2020.
 Send a cover letter and resume to BFREE Program Manager, Tyler Sanville at firstname.lastname@example.org today.